Tommertom/altDevApp/README.md

 and then run on your device.
 Like I did: `ionic cordova run android`

+Then: run `ionic serve -w chrome` for the app you want to develop and use the IP adress+port to create a client entry on the device.
+Please make sure to include `http://` in the url.
+And don't use `http:localhost:8100`, but the IP of your PC running ionic serve.
+For hopefully obvious reasons.

 Security: this app uses cordova whitelist v7 and allows you to access ANY webapp/website on the internet to be loaded in the webview container with the cordova plugins enabled.
 So basically extremely insecure if used improperly.